sukritishah15/sukritishah15/README.md

 - I am Flipkart #GirlsWannaCode Finalist and Scholar.
 - I am a National CSI Student Convention Winner in Coding.
 - I have mentored more than 200 students for Git and GitHub.
+- I have been an open source contributor at GirlScript Summer of Code 2020 and HakinCodes - Contributor's Hack 2020
 <br/>
 Learning new things excite me and am very passionate about coding.
 Creativity pacifies the unrest in me and curiosity quenches my thirst about the unknown.
 Optimistic, confident about myself and believe in focused productivity.
 Besides coding, Robotics lures me.
+<br/><br/>

 ![Sukriti's github stats](https://github-readme-stats.vercel.app/api?username=sukritishah15&count_private=true)